DCI-lei-Fbw3/Course/03-Browsers/2020-11-25-DOM-Traversing-and-Manipulating/project/10-tic-tac-toe.md

 ## Make the Code more Dynamic

-Up to know it is quite static, to get a more dynamic solution let's create a class `game`. which has two attributes `width` and `height` and a method `board`.
+Up to know it is quite static, to get a more dynamic solution let's create a class `Game`. which has two attributes `width` and `height` and a method `board`.

 The `board` method should create an `Element` to represent a board with `width` and `height` as defined by the game's attributes.